Rules of Procedure of the Metropolitan Council 2015-2019

 Filing deadlines; emergency items

-All ordinances and resolutions (except resolutions to amend the Capital Improvements Budget, as provided below) shall be filed in the Metropolitan Clerk’s Office not later than noon on the Tuesday at least one week prior to a regular meeting of the Council and not later than 11:00 a.m. of the third day, excluding Saturdays and Sundays, preceding the day of any other Council meeting.
+All ordinances and resolutions shall be filed in the Metropolitan Clerk’s Office not later than noon on the Tuesday at least one week prior to a regular meeting of the Council and not later than 11:00 a.m. of the third day, excluding Saturdays and Sundays, preceding the day of any other Council meeting.
 No ordinance or resolution may be filed unless the originals have first been delivered to the Council Office not later than Noon on the second Friday preceding the regular meeting date or not later than Noon the fourth day, excluding Saturdays and Sundays, preceding the day of any other Council meeting.
-Legislation prepared by the Metro Council Office must be requested at least forty-eight (48) hours prior to this delivery deadline.
+Legislation prepared by the Council Office must be requested in writing at least forty-eight (48) hours prior to this delivery deadline.

 All amendments to, or substitutes for, an ordinance or a resolution, or any requested late-filed legislation, shall be delivered to the Council Office not later than Noon on the Friday immediately preceding the regular meeting date.
 In the event of a special meeting, delivery shall occur not later than Noon the second day -- excluding Saturdays and Sundays -- preceding the day of such Council meeting.

-The Council may not consider any ordinance, resolution, amendment or substitute not filed in accordance with the three preceding paragraphs.
+The Council may not consider any ordinance, resolution, amendment or substitute not filed in accordance with the two preceding paragraphs.